How Can I Implement Choosing Wisely in My Community?

 - This document guides community organizers through the process of planning a town hall meeting on Choosing Wisely.

-- The Centers for Disease Control and Prevention’s “Get Smart About Antibiotics” campaign addresses the dangers of unnecessary antibiotics.
+- The Centers for Disease Control and Prevention’s “U.S. Antibiotics Awareness Week” campaign addresses the dangers of unnecessary antibiotics.
 This information can be used in conjunction with the Choosing Wisely materials to help inform providers about the push to reduce antibiotics prescriptions.

 - For physicians or other health care leaders struggling with how to integrate Choosing Wisely‘s evidence-based best practices into their practices or organizations, this guide from the Washington State Choosing Wisely Task Force provides a step-by-step approach to making system-level changes.